ManuManjunath/DS_Learning/02_RegressionAnalysis/03_MultipleLinearRegression.md

 #### Variance Inflation Factors (VIF)
 Quantifies how correlated each independent variable is with all of the other independent variables.
-Minimum value is 1.
+Minimum value of 1 means there is no correlation between the X variabe and other predictor variables in the model.
 The larger the VIF, the more multicollinearity there is in the model.

+#### How to handle multicollinearity
+* Drop one or more variables that have multicollinearity.
+* Create a new variable using existing data.

+#### Interaction Term
+A term that represents how the relationship between two independent variables is assocuated with changes in the mean of the dependent variable.